-In this post, I’d like to highlight some of the features of Metro Retro that might not immediately obvious and can help you utilize the tool more effectively.
+In this post, I’d like to highlight some of the features of Metro Retro that might not be immediately obvious and can help you use the tool more effectively.

 Selecting Multiple Objects

 When using the Move Tool, you can select multiple objects and move them as a group by using the multi-selection functionality.
 By default, the Move Tool will move the screen when you click and drag on an empty area of the board.
 However, if you press and hold the Shift key before clicking, when you drag it will create a selection net that you can use to select multiple objects.
 Once they are selected they can be moved as a group.